hsdenx/tbot/doc/sphinx/source/guide.rst

 Now testing the bootmode with

-USB relay off -> boot from SD card
+USB relay off -> boot from internal emmc

 ::